-- the school population by gender and ethnicity; - the proportion of pupils identified as having a special educational need and/or disability and by their principal need or disability; - standards reached by different groups at the end of each key stage:

-- Free School Meals and non-Free School Meals - English as an Additional Language Special Educational Needs - · Looked after Children.
+- the school population by gender and ethnicity; - the proportion of pupils identified as having a special educational need and/or disability and by their principal need or disability; - standards reached by different groups at the end of each key stage: - Free School Meals and non-Free School Meals & Pupil Premium - English as an Additional Language Special Educational Needs - Looked after Children (ChiC). - Bullying incidents including bullying theme of Racism, Homophobia, Religion, and disability

-We also collect, analyse and use data in relation to attendance and exclusions of different groups.
+We also collect, analyse, and use data in relation to attendance and exclusions of different groups.

 - We avoid language that runs the risk of placing a ceiling on any pupils' achievement or that seeks to define their potential as learners.
 We are alert and proactive about the potentially damaging impact of negative language in matters such as race, gender, disability and sexuality.
-We challenge the use of such language among pupils, parents/carers and visitors to the Trust. - We use a range of teaching strategies that ensures we meet the needs of all pupils. - We provide support to pupils at risk of underachieving.
+We challenge the use of such language among pupils, parents/carers and visitors to the Trust. - We use a range of teaching strategies that ensures we meet the needs of all pupils.

+- We provide support to pupils at risk of underachieving.
 We will take positive and proportionate action to address the disadvantage faced by particular groups of pupils with particular protected characteristics, such as targeted support.
 The actions will be designed to meet the Trust's Equality Objectives. - We ensure equality of access for all pupils to a broad and balanced curriculum, removing barriers to participation where necessary. - We implement an Accessibility Plan designed to increase the extent to which pupils with a disability can participate in the curriculum; improve the physical environment and improve the availability of accessible information to disabled pupils.